-Although the Trust has less than 250 employees Willows Academy Trust engages with employees via the visits into school to informally engage with staff and to be available for discussions.
-Due to the pandemic visits were limited during the spring term.
-The Chief Executive Officer produced a termly letter to keep employees informed of any developments within the Trust and to share employee and school successes.
+Although the Trust has less than 250 employees Willows Academy Trust considers communication and engagement with employees vital for a successful trust.
+Engagement involves; visits into school to engage with staff and to be available for discussions.
+The Chief Executive Officer produces a termly letter to keep employees informed of any developments within the Trust and to share employee and school successes.

 Willows Academy Trust provides an employee assistance programme for employees to access a variety of services confidentially if required.
-This has been a strong focus in communication with staff during the pandemic ensuring information is readily available and easy to access.
+There has been a strong focus in communication with staff during the ongoing effects of the Covid pandemic ensuring information is readily available and easy to access.

 Employees are encouraged to contribute to the Trusts performance through the half termly network meetings and forums.
-These continued during the pandemic via Microsoft Teams.
+Monthly meetings take place with headteachers and issues and concerns are a standard agenda item ensuring they are dealt with promptly.